Designer dog breeds are a very popular choice for potential dog buyers today.

 It can have either a long and coarse coat or a short and smooth one.
-There is a water-resistant dense undercoat which provides it protection from the cold weather.
+There is a water-resistant dense undercoat that provides it protection from the cold weather.

 Their color can be either white, grey and cream or black and red tri-color.

-Their skulls are of equal length and width, their tail is upright or arched over the back, and the feet are round with heels which have sufficient padding.
+Their skulls are of equal length and width, their tail is upright or arched over the back, and the feet are round with heels that have sufficient padding.

 How Big is a Border Collie Pyrenees?